Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Online Stage: Lightweight Quality Remediation via Temporary Recruitment

-In the online stage, we aim to maximize $\mathbb{SW}^{\mathrm{on}}$ via low-overhead temporary recruitment, subject to intent-privacy, redundancy-aware quality, and practical constraints.
-As the design follows similar potential-game paradigm as offline, details are deferred to Appx.~\ref{app:online}.
+In the online stage, we aim to maximize the incremental online SW through low-overhead temporary recruitment, subject to perturbed-intent eligibility, budget feasibility, redundancy-aware quality-gap mitigation, and bounded interaction requirements.
+The detailed online formulation and its feasibility-preserving potential-improvement property are provided in Appx.~B.